salecharohit/s4cpbook/docs/intro.md

 ## 3️⃣ Three Takeaways

-- Comprehensive Security Framework Understanding: Gain a profound understanding of how code, containers, clusters, and the cloud interconnect from a security standpoint.
+- **Comprehensive Security Framework Understanding**: Gain a profound understanding of how code, containers, clusters, and the cloud interconnect from a security standpoint.
 Learn to recognize the inherent security implications and develop strategies to fortify these components within the ecosystem.
-- Practical Implementation of Security via Github Actions: Access a collection of practical, readily implementable GitHub Actions designed to construct security guardrails within their existing environments.
+- **Practical Implementation of Security via Github Actions**: Access a collection of practical, readily implementable GitHub Actions designed to construct security guardrails within their existing environments.
 These actions provide a streamlined approach to integrate security measures into the development and deployment pipeline.
-- Security Tool Starter Kit : Acquire a starting point for essential security tools such as Semgrep, OPA (Open Policy Agent), Kyverno, and Gitleaks.
+- **Security Tool Starter Kit** : Acquire a starting point for essential security tools such as Semgrep, OPA (Open Policy Agent), Kyverno, and Gitleaks.
 Understand how these tools function and leverage them as a foundation to build customized security solutions tailored to your team's requirements.

 ## 📖 Student Requirements